 - Back Forty Wetlands Permit application

 On January 17, 2017, Aquila Resources submitted a Wetlands permit application to the MDEQ.
 This wetland delineations of the Back Forty mining site, wetland hydrology, analysis of wetlands impacts and wetland losses due to dewatering, groundwater drawdown, filling and dredging of wetlands, and destruction from mining and facility construction, and a proposed wetland mitigation plan (to offset the loss of wetlands caused by the mining activity).
-Status as of March 1, 2017: under review by MDEQ.
 On January 26, 2017, MDEQ sent a Correction Request to Aquila, outlining a list of significant problems, including errors and omissions.
-Aquila had 30 days to respond to MDEQ’s Wetlands correction request, but they’ve since been granted a deadline extension of June 30th.
+Aquila had 30 days to respond to MDEQ’s Wetlands correction request, but they’ve since been granted a deadline extension.
+Status as of October 15, 2017: Under review by MDEQ, no determination of completeness.
 PERMIT LINKS: Permit application files are available for review through the MiWaters system.

 - National Pollutant Discharge Elimination System Permit (NPDES) application

 Aquila’s NPDES Permit application includes technical information about Aquila’s plans for water supply, water usage, water pollutants, water treatment (additives, facility plans, treatment technologies), stormwater plan, contact water basins, expected quality of wastewater, location of outfalls (piping wastewater discharge to the Menominee River), contaminant limits, discharge flows/rates, toxic pollutant data, biological toxicity testing data, and Aquila’s Anti-Degradation statement.
 PERMIT LINKS: Aquila Back Forty NPDES permit application.
 The NPDES was public noticed on August 3, 2016.
 A public hearing was held on October 6, 2016.
 Final public comment on the NPDES permit was accepted thru November 3rd, 2016.
-Status as of March 1, 2017: under review; NPDES permit has not been issued.
+Status: ISSUED.

 - Michigan Air Use Permit – Permit to Install